How Much Do You Know About Your Teeth?

 - Pulp: Located in the core of each tooth the pulp houses blood vessels, nerves, and other soft tissues that deliver important signals and nutrients to your teeth.

 Healthy teeth are important, so don’t take your dental health for granted.
-Brush your teeth at least twice daily and floss once a day, eat a healthy, balanced diet, don’t smoke and visit your dentist regularly for routine exams and professional cleanings.
+Brush your teeth a minimum of two times a day and floss once a day, eat a healthy, balanced diet, avoid smoking, and continue to see your dentist regularly for routine exams and professional cleanings.